Strider-CD/strider/docs/guides/create-plugin.md

 This post is kind of dry and creating new Strider plugins require some research within existing ones.
 Use the Strider organization on GitHub and dig into various plugins.
 Have a look at their files to get an impression how they structure files and use configuration options and methods.

-## What Comes Next

-This article guides you through the details of plugins and shows you how to create your own plugin from either Strider’s command line tool or template repository.
-Additionally, we show you injection points to add your plugin functionality.

-While starting the Strider server, it detects and hooks your plugin into the system and offers the functionality to the any project.

-The next post will round up our extensive series on Strider.
-We’ll recap the previously released articles in this series.

-Please leave any questions in the comments below, shoot us a tweet [@futurestud_io](https://twitter.com/futurestud_io) or get in touch via email.
-We love to help you writing your own plugin and enrich Strider’s ecosystem.

 ---

 #### Additional Ressources